 Several Negligent Parties

 When car accidents happen, the at-fault party is typically one of the drivers.
 The cause might be driver negligence, such as someone running a red light or merging without putting on their blinker.
-With truck accidents, the cause can be a lot more involved.
+With truck accidents, the reason can be a lot more involved.

 The at-fault party in a truck accident could be one or more of the following: